breitnw/breitnw/README.md

 Hey!
 I'm a 3rd-year undergrad at Northwestern researching [programming language pragmatics](https://cacm.acm.org/research/the-rational-programmer-investigating-programming-language-pragmatics/).
-I'm a big fan of silly gadgets, beautiful abstractions, human-made software, and functional programming.
+I'm a big fan of silly gadgets, beautiful abstractions, functional programming, and human-made software.

 Here are some cool things I've made that you can take a look at: